ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

   Another problem, is when using `unwrap`, it is not clear _which_ unwrap panicked, but when using `.ok().expect()` you lose the error message.
 How to resolve?
 If let err?
+  That is -- which unwrap in the method, if there are multiple.

+  This is also biting me with Hound now.
+Errors propagate upwards perfectly, but this also means they only surface at the last moment.
+There is no opportunity to break at the root of the problem, which is possible with exceptions.
+On the other hand, this is partially a tooling problem.
+Maybe it should be possible to break when a method returns an `Err` somewhere.

 Crash + supervisor
 ------------------